Tele Security Timmann

 in person.
 The story below is Jim's account

-of his time at TST Timmann.
+of his time with TST Timmann.

-In 1984, the company headquarters was based in a well-secured
+In 1984, the company headquarters was based in a well-secured villa in the

-villa in the town of Pöcking, just south of Munich, near the beautiful lake Starnberg.
+town of Pöcking, just south of Munich, near the beautiful lake Starnberg.

-In his villa in Pöcking, Timmann had his own private crypto museum, where he held
+In his villa in Pöcking, Timmann had his own private crypto museum, where he

-his collection to visitors like myself.
+to show his collection to potentially interested visitors like myself.

 Development of the PCBs and the software was all done at Pöcking, whilst the

 mechanical parts and the cases were all made and painted in the mechanics shop

 Production of the PCBs, the final assembly and testing of the units was